Sjlver/sosp2015-notes/history_day/06virtualization.md

 Evolved into the VM/370.
 Addressed three needs:

-- Time-sharing the computer
+- Time-sharing the computer.
-- Running legacy applications and their OSs alongside new applications
+- Running legacy applications and their OSs alongside new applications.
 - Developing new OS versions using the same time-sharing technology as for applications.